mhujoel/STRs/README.md

-# Computational pipelines for analyses in "Causes and consequences of DNA repeat expansions among 900,000 biobank participants"
+# Computational pipelines for analyses in "Insights into DNA repeat expansions among 900,000 biobank participants"

 We provide the following components: